Bed Bugs and Plastic: Can Bed Bugs Survive in Plastic Objects?

 Bed bugs on the outside can still walk across the plastic mattress cover but won’t get inside if it’s zipped.
 The same applies to bed bugs on the inside.
 They can move around the mattress but they won’t be able to get out unless you open up the plastic cover.

 It doesn’t matter if it’s a plastic mattress cover or any other type.
 Bed bugs will climb on top of it easily.
 The only difference is that you might see them more clearly on the plastic cover.
-Still, chances of bed bugs piercing through a plastic mattress cover are zero.
+Still, the chances of bed bugs piercing through a plastic mattress cover are zero.

 How Long Do Bed Bugs Live in a Plastic Bag?